-The Certificate Program in Universal Design: Technology Integration is taught by a mix of Landmark College and Marlboro College Graduate School faculty and staff.
+The Certificate Program in Universal Design: Technology Integration is taught by a mix of Landmark College and Marlboro College Graduate and Professional Studies faculty and staff.
 Each one brings unique experience to provide program participants with a wide range of views and knowledge.

 Manju Banerjee, Ph.D.

-Caleb is the director of the EdTech Masters program at Marlboro College Graduate School (MCGS).
-He also teaches and coordinates academic technology support at the MCGS.
+Caleb is the director of the EdTech Masters program at Marlboro College.
+He also teaches and coordinates academic technology support at Marlboro College's Center for Graduate & Professional Studies.
 He has been a Web geek since 1994 and an educational technologist since 1999.
 His interests include: online portfolios, video/photo production skills, and humanizing technology.